Hyperparathyroidism: Primary

 A 2020 Cochrane systematic review compared the surgical procedures of minimally invasive parathyroidectomy and classically used bilateral neck exploration, however it did not find one approach to be superior to the other in either benefits or risks.

 Surgery can rarely result in hypoparathyroidism.

 Secondary

-In people with secondary hyperparathyroidism, the high PTH levels are an appropriate response to low calcium and treatment must be directed at the underlying cause of this (usually vitamin D deficiency or chronic kidney failure).
+In patients with secondary hyperparathyroidism, the high PTH levels are an appropriate response to low calcium and treatment must be directed at the underlying cause of this (usually vitamin D deficiency or chronic kidney failure).
 If this is successful, PTH levels return to normal levels, unless PTH secretion has become autonomous (tertiary hyperparathyroidism).
+Hyperphosphatemia may be treated by decreasing dietary intake of phosphate.
+If phosphate remains persistently elevated above 5.5 mg/dL with dietary restriction, then phosphate binders may be used.
+Vitamin D deficiency may be treated with vitamin D supplementation.
+However in patients with chronic kidney disease, patients should not receive vitamin D supplementation if they are elevated serum phosphate levels or have hypercalcemia.

+Tertiary

+Parathyroidectomy is indicated in tertiary hyperparathyroidism for patients who have severe osteopenia, severe persistent hypercalcemia (>11.0 mg/ dL), calciphylaxis, bone pain, or pathological fracture.
+A systematic review found surgical treatment to be superior regarding cure rates than medical therapy with cinacalcet with lower risk of complications.

 Calcimimetics

 A calcimimetic (such as cinacalcet) is a potential therapy for some people with severe hypercalcemia and primary hyperparathyroidism who are unable to undergo parathyroidectomy, and for secondary hyperparathyroidism on dialysis.
 Treatment of secondary hyperparathyroidism with a calcimimetic in those on dialysis for CKD does not alter the risk of early death; however, it does decrease the likelihood of needing a parathyroidectomy.
 Treatment carries the risk of low blood calcium levels and vomiting.